OWASP/owasp-mastg/Document/0x07b-Assessing-Anti-Reverse-Engineering-Schemes.md

 - Elevation of Privilege - Attackers may modify a mobile application and redistribute it in a repackaged form to perform actions that are outside of the scope of what the user should be able to do with the app.

-## Anti-Reversing Controls in the MASVS
+## Effectiveness Requirements

 The effectiveness of software protection schemes depends to some extent on originality and secrecy.
-Standardizing a particular scheme has the unfortunate side effect of making the scheme ineffective: Soon enough, there'll be a generic tool available for bypassing it.
+Standardizing a particular scheme has the unfortunate side effect of making the scheme ineffective: Soon enough, a generic tool available for bypassing the scheme will be available.
+Instead of defining a standard way of implementing protection, we take the following approach:

-The controls in "Resiliency Against Reverse Engineering" of the MASVS (MASVS-R) therefore don't include detailed technical specifications anti-reversing mechansims.

--- TODO [Anti-Reversing-Controls Overview] --
+1. List high-level requirements pertaining the reverse engineering processes against which should be defended against;
+2. Highlight properties that determine the effectiveness of mechanisms and the overall scheme;
+3. List robustness criteria for specific types of obfuscation and tampering;
+3. Provide testers with knowledge, processes and tools for verifying effectiveness.

+Item 1 and 2 are covered in the "Resiliency Against Reverse Engineering" group of controls in the MASVS (MASVS-R), and further elaborated on in the Testing Guide.
+The MSTG also goes into great detail on item 3 and 4.
+We went to great length to document both offensive and defensive techniques.
+Note however that the process cannot be completely formalized.
+To perform a meaningful assessement, the test must be performed by a skilled reverse engineer who is familiar with the state-of-the-art in mobile app reversing and anti-reversing.

+### Questions to Ask

 **Does the app defend comprehensively against processes and tools used by reverse engineers?**